openmeteo/enhydris/doc/reference/database.rst

       contains an appropriate time step.
 For an explanation of the other four attributes, see the :class:`timeseries.TimeStep`
       class.
-      :attr:`~enhydris.hcore.models.Timeseries.actual_offset_minutes`
+      :attr:`~enhydris.hcore.models.Timeseries.timestamp_offset_minutes`
       and
-      :attr:`~enhydris.hcore.models.Timeseries.actual_offset_months`
+      :attr:`~enhydris.hcore.models.Timeseries.timestamp_offset_months`
       must always be present if the time step is not null.
-The nominal offset attributes may, however, be null, if the time series is not strict, that is, if it does have a time step, but that time step contains irregularities.
-As an example, a time series measured by an automatic meteorological station every ten minutes will usually have a nominal offset of 0 minutes, which means the timestamps will end in :10, :20, :30, etc; but a clock error or a setup error could result in the timestamps ending in :11, :21, :31 for a brief period of time.
-In that case, we say that the time series has a nonstrict time step of 10 minutes, which means it has no specific nominal offset.
+The rounding attributes may, however, be null, if the time series is not strict, that is, if it does have a time step, but that time step contains irregularities.
+As an example, a time series measured by an automatic meteorological station every ten minutes will usually have a rounding of 0 minutes, which means the timestamps will end in :10, :20, :30, etc; but a clock error or a setup error could result in the timestamps ending in :11, :21, :31 for a brief period of time.
+In that case, we say that the time series has a nonstrict time step of 10 minutes, which means it has no specific rounding.

 The time series records are stored in the ``ts_records`` table, the format of which is `documented in pthelma`_.
 Although this table corresponds to a Django